richardgourley/dynamic-django-base/README.md

 **A base starter project which allows you to create the following that can dynamically appear anywhere on your website:**

 **Created in the admin:**
+- Flat Pages
-- Flat Pages such as 'about us' - dynamically appear in the navbar, sidebar and footer.
+  - Create pages such as 'about us'.
+  - Dynamically appear in the navbar, sidebar and footer.
+- Website sections
+  - Title, text, url and image of any django apps you create.
-- Website sections (information about your django apps) - dynamically appear on the homepage as a grid and as a menu in the navbar.
+  - Dynamically appear on the homepage as a grid.
+  - You can categorize the sections.
-- Website categories - dynamically appear as headers with their related website sections in the sidebar and footer.
+  - Appear under category headings in sidebar and footer.

 - When you create a new django app, you can add information about the app as a website section with text, image and url.
 - You can load the tags from the template tags to include website sections and categories anywhere you like in your project.

 ## FEATURES

-The project consists of 4 apps.
+Completely adpatable, the base project here consists of:

 - Base HTML
 - Flat Pages
 - Website Sections
 - Homepage

+For these demo images, I created two flat pages and three website sections that appear under two website categories:

+- Base HTML file with a sidebar:

+- Base HTML full width page with a website sections grid:

+## GETTING STARTED

+- This project is development ready NOT production ready.
+(See docs for deploying a Django project)